Tag: Legal status of TPG

 At issue was the concept of beneficial ownership of income flowing to non-residents from sources in the Slovak Republic.
 The application of this concept was questionable in a situation where the relevant international treaty did not require the non-resident to be the “beneficial” owner of the source of income.
 In assessing the transaction under examination, the Financial Report referred to the application of the concept of beneficial ownership of income, through the Commentary on the OECD Model Agreement (“Commentary”).
 The Supreme Court states that from the perspective of international law, the rules stated in the commentary are not legally binding but are adopted with the purpose of achieving the practical effect and can be transformed to legally binding if applied within the national system by the tax authorities and courts.
 From the perspective of national law, the OECD commentaries do not exist as standards and can only influence the interpretation of international treaties.
 Under the circumstances where the legal norm ...
 Read more

-Mexico vs Operadora Unefón, SA de CV, April 2013, Superior Chamber of the Federal Court of Fiscal and Administrative Justice, Case No 14253/08-17-05-3/1259/11-S2-08-04
+Mexico vs Operadora Unefón, SA de CV, April 2013, Federal Administrative Court, Case No 14253/08-17-05-3/1259/11-S2-08-04

-Mexico vs Operadora Unefón, SA de CV, April 2013, Superior Chamber of the Federal Court of Fiscal and Administrative Justice, Case No 14253/08-17-05-3/1259/11-S2-08-04
+Mexico vs Operadora Unefón, SA de CV, April 2013, Federal Administrative Court, Case No 14253/08-17-05-3/1259/11-S2-08-04

 A restructuring contract dated 16 June 2003 was entered between NORTEL NETWORKS LIMITED and CODISCO INVESTMENTS LLC and promissory notes were issued by OPERADORA UNEFÓN, S.A. de C.V.
 Following an audit, an assessment was issued by the tax authorities, where the transaction was recharacterised and priced on an aggregatet basis taking into account the totality of the arrangement.
-Judgement of the Court The court upheld the assessment.
+Judgment of the Court The court upheld the assessment.
 According to the court, when the tax authorities carries out an audit of transactions between related parties, it must do so based on the structure and contractual agreements as determined by the associated enterprises.
 However, the general rule provides for two exceptions where the tax authorities may disregard the form and recharacterise the transactions for tax purposes.
 The first exception occurs when the economic substance of the transaction differs from its form.
 The second exception occurs when, although the form and substance of the transaction coincide, the arrangements relating to the transaction, taken ...
 Read more

 Costa Rica vs Polymer S. A., June 2012, Supreme Court, Case No 11-010227-0007-CO